pywbem/pywbemtools/docs/pywbemcli/commands.rst

-Note that statistics gathering in WBEM servers is not standardized in WBEM management profiles, so the statements above are based on typical implementations of WEBEM servers such as the implementation of OpenPegasus.
+Note that statistics gathering in WBEM servers is not standardized in WBEM management profiles, so the statements above are based on typical implementations of WBEM servers such as the implementation of OpenPegasus.

 .. index:: pair: command groups;connection commands